Downlink Performance of Superimposed Pilots in Massive MIMO systems: Effect of Pilot Contamination on the Downlink

-The first error term in \eqref{eqn:spMse} results from transmitting pilots alongside data and, as in the case of time-multiplexed pilots, leads to interference in the DL phase.
-The SINR in the DL when superimposed pilots are employed is derived in Appendix \ref{appdx:dlSinr} and given in \eqref{eqn:spDlSinrExact} (shown at the top of the page).
-The DL SINR when $ M\rightarrow\infty $ is given as {\value{equation}+1}
+The first error term in \eqref{eqn:spMse} results from reusing pilots every $ \pilotReuseRatioSp $ cells, whereas the second error term results from transmitting pilots alongside data.
+As in the case of RP, both the errors lead to interference in the DL phase.
+Under the assumption that the interference from outside the $ \pilotReuseRatioSp $ contiguous cells which contain the reference BS can be neglected, the CRLB for the channel estimate can be derived as (the derivation is in Appendix \ref{appdx:MSE})

-For the sake of simplicity, we use the expression for the DL SINR in \eqref{eqn:spDlSinr} for the analysis in the rest of the paper under the assumption that $ M $ is sufficiently large.
-Then, the corresponding rate in the DL can be obtained as